 In this project, GEP students produce coding region and transcription start site annotations for F element genes in D. ananassae, D. bipectinata, D. kikkawai, and D. takahashii, as well as for genes in a euchromatic reference region derived from the Muller D element.

-In this GEP project, students annotate venom encoding genes from three species of parasitoid wasps that infect D. melanogaster.
+Students annotate venom encoding genes from three species of parasitoid wasps that infect D. melanogaster.
 The gene models generated in this project will allow us to investigate the evolution of venom proteins and to better characterize the proteins for follow up functional studies.

-In this GEP project, we use network analysis approaches to better understand the evolution and function of biological pathways.
+We use network analysis approaches to better understand the evolution and function of biological pathways.
 The Pathways Project is currently focused on annotating genes within the insulin signaling pathway across the Drosophila genus.